Anchorage police increase patrols in University Lake area after late-night shooting

 University Lake Park is a heavily-used off-leash dog park that is connected to the city’s trail system, and near the campuses of the Alaska Native Medical Center and Providence Alaska Medical Center, as well as the University of Alaska Anchorage and Alaska Pacific University.

+By Wednesday morning, police had still not made any arrests in the shooting.
+In an interview, Police Chief Sean Case confirmed Avalnun’s account and said police currently consider the shooting a random event.
+Case also said that investigators have spoken with a man University of Alaska Anchorage police released a suspect description of, determining that he was not involved.

+Although police have reviewed surveillance video of the area, Case said officers’ best description of the suspect is “a male wearing dark clothing.”

-Brian Wilson, the Anchorage Police Department’s deputy chief, said the trails are open Tuesday and there are more officers patrolling the area, including nearby neighborhoods and schools.
-He expects the increased patrols to continue through the holiday weekend.
+Deputy Chief Brian Wilson said there will be more officers patrolling the area through the holiday weekend, including nearby neighborhoods and schools.

 “They’re probably going to see more Anchorage police, as well as (UAA) Police Department, out and about in the area,” he said.
 “We’ve got a couple fat tire bikes that we got some patrol officers on in the trails back there, just kind of precautionary while we follow the evidence.”

-Note: Editor’s note: This story was updated Wednesday, Nov.
-27, with additional information from Police Chief Sean Case.